r0otk3r/Google-dork-scanner/README.md

 ## Notes & Security

 * The script rotates through `API_KEYS` to avoid single-key rate limits.
 Be mindful of quotas and billing on your Google Cloud project.
-* Do not commit API keys to public repositories.
-Use environment variables or a secrets manager for production.
 * Use this tool responsibly and only against targets you are authorized to test.

 ---